hpe-dev-incubator/hpe-dev-portal/content/blog/ll-mesh-exploring-chat-service-and-factory-design-pattern.md

 All the previous services are implemented using the **Factory Design Pattern**.
 This is a creational design approach that provides a flexible interface for object creation.
 In LL-Mesh, this pattern ensures that the platform can handle multiple service types dynamically based on configuration parameters.

-One of LL-Mesh's chat service is the **`ChatModel`** factory, which simplifies the creation of specific chat models.
+One of LL-Mesh's Chat Service features is the **`ChatModel`** factory, which simplifies the creation of specific chat models.
 Here's an example of how it works:

 ```python
 class ChatModel: